Skip to main content

 Support for improving emotional and social development

-At The Heights, we pride ourselves on the pastoral support few offer pupils to improve their emotional and social development.
-We have a non-teaching pastoral team who are MHFA trained who provide support to pupils both in and outside the classroom.
+At The Heights, we pride ourselves on SEMH support for all our pupils to few offer pupils to improve their emotional and social development.

-During social times some of our pupils access The Link, which offers a warm, calm space for pupils to enjoy their break and lunch.
+During social times some of our pupils access The Link & LINK Retreat, which offers a warm, calm space for pupils to enjoy their break and lunch.
 Pupils are able to play games, read books and talk to members of staff.
-There are activities taking place in the canteen, hall and sports hall for pupils to get involved in also.
+There are also activities taking place in the canteen, hall and sports hall for pupils to get involved in.

 Working with other agencies